-- 1. The Administrative Hearing Officer may overturn or modify, in whole or in part, the order to comply, and may reduce the amount of the civil penalties.
+1. The Administrative Hearing Officer may overturn or modify, in whole or in part, the order to comply, and may reduce the amount of the civil penalties.
 The decision of the Administrative Hearing Officer shall be based solely on the record and evidence that relates to whether or not the responsible party violated the sign regulations and whether the Department of Building and Safety erred or abused its discretion as well as testimony introduced at the hearing.
 In making his or her decision, the Administrative Hearing Officer may consider the seriousness of the violation, previous violations, the number of days the violation has occurred, and good faith efforts taken by the responsible party to correct prior violations.
-The Administrative Hearing Officer, as part of the determination, shall make a finding regarding whether the matter may have a Citywide impact, as described in Subdivision 4 of Section 12.26 K of this Code. - 2.
-If the Administrative Hearing Officer overturns the order to comply, the case shall be abated and all accrued penalties shall be rescinded.
-If penalties have been paid, the penalties shall be refunded.
+The Administrative Hearing Officer, as part of the determination, shall make a finding regarding whether the matter may have a Citywide impact, as described in Subdivision 4 of Section 12.26 K of this Code.

-- 3. If the responsible party withdraws its appeal of civil penalties prior to the hearing, civil penalties shall accrue from the date the responsible party withdraws its appeal until the violation is corrected. - 4.
-If the Administrative Hearing Officer upholds the civil penalties, the responsible party shall correct the violation(s) within 15 days of the date the decision is mailed to the responsible party, or within another time period as determined by the Administrative Hearing Officer.
-If the sign copy has been removed pursuant to Section 14.4.26 B 6, the accrual of civil penalties shall resume beginning 15 days after the date the decision is mailed to the responsible parties, unless the violation is corrected before that time. - 5.
+- 2. If the Administrative Hearing Officer overturns the order to comply, the case shall be abated and all accrued penalties shall be rescinded.
+If penalties have been paid, the penalties shall be refunded. - 3.
+If the responsible party withdraws its appeal of civil penalties prior to the hearing, civil penalties shall accrue from the date the responsible party withdraws its appealcitation was issued until the violation is corrected. - 4.
+If the Administrative Hearing Officer upholds the civil penalties, the responsible party shall correct the violation(s) (or remove the sign copy in its entirety) within 15 days of the date the decision is mailed to the responsible party, or within another time period as determined by the Administrative Hearing Officer.
+If the violation(s) are not corrected, or the sign copy removed in its entirety (and no sign copy is installed) within this 15-dayis 15-day period, or other period as determined by the Administrative Hearing Officer, penalties shall begin accruing after the end of the period on the 16th day pursuant to Section 14.4.25 B6 of this Code.
+But if the responsible party removes the sign copy in its entirety at any time (and does not install any sign copy) during the period no penalties shall accrue during the period.
+After the end of the period, the penalties shall resume until the violation is corrected (or the sign copy is removed in its entirety).
+If the sign copy has been removed pursuant to Section 14.4.2614.4.25 B 6, the accrual of civil penalties shall resume beginning 15 days after the date the decision is mailed to the responsible parties, unless the violation is corrected before that time. - 5.
 The decision of the Administrative Hearing Officer shall be in writing.
 A copy of the decision shall be provided to the appellant, all responsible parties, the Department of Building and Safety, owners of all properties abutting, across the street or alley from, or having a common corner with the subject property, the applicable Certified Neighborhood Council, all persons who have filed written requests for this notice with the Department of City Planning, and all persons known to have an interest in the matter. - 6.
 The decision of the Administrative Hearing Officer may be appealed following the procedures set forth in Subdivisions 6 through 10 of Section 12.26 K of this Code.
+The City Planning Commission or the Area Planning Commission is granted authority to handle such appeals, including any aspects of an appeal involving ordinances or laws relating to the construction, alteration, repair or demolition of signs or sign structures.

 SEC.
-14.4.28.
+14.4.2827.
 RECOVERY OF COSTS.